What is Autism?

 Autism Spectrum Disorder (ASD) is a spectrum condition which means that while all people with a diagnosis share certain difficulties, they can present in a variety of ways and to varying extents.

-ASD, or autism as it is often referred to, results from biological or neurological differences in the brain.
-And while what causes ASD is still unknown, research suggests there may be a genetic basis in many instances, although not all.
+ASD results from biological or neurological differences in the brain.
+And while the cause of ASD is unknown, research suggests there may be a genetic basis in many instances, although not all.

-People on the spectrum may experience challenges in socialising and communicating with others such as starting conversations with others, maintaining back-and-forth conversations, and sharing enjoyment and interests.
-They may experience challenges in understanding or using body language (eg facial expressions, eye contact and gestures) and may find it challenging to make and/or maintain friendships.
-They may also find it difficult to adjust their behaviour to suit different social settings, and young children can often experience challenges in engaging in pretend play with their peers.
+The person on the spectrum may experience challenges in socialising and communicating with others.
+This may include interacting with others by starting conversations, maintaining back-and-forth conversations and sharing enjoyment and interests with others.
+They may experience challenges in understanding or using body language, such as facial expressions, eye contact and gestures.
+They may find it challenging to make friends or maintain friendships.
+For example, they may not find it easy to adjust their behaviour to suit different social settings.
+Young children may experience challenges in engaging in pretend play with their peers.

 It can often be difficult to know where to start if you suspect a family member may be on the spectrum, however, initially we would suggest the following: